 Step 3: Select Peer Volunteers

 Choose 4 to 8 classmates who are empathetic, reliable, and well-respected by their peers.
 Consider children with diverse interests and backgrounds to create a balanced group.
 Explain the purpose of Circle of Friends and invite them to participate voluntarily.
-Avoid selecting only the "perfect" pupils; children who have themselves experienced social difficulties can be excellent circle members because they bring genuine empathy.
+Avoid selecting only the "perfect" learners; children who have themselves experienced social difficulties can be excellent circle members because they bring genuine empathy.

 Step 4: Initial Class Session (Without the Focus Child)